-The Policy requires that all colleagues raise any concern about suspected or actual wrongdoing which will be treated in a safe and confidential manner.
+The Policy encourages all colleagues to raise any concern about suspected or actual wrongdoing which will be treated in a safe and confidential manner.
 There may be instances in which the 'right thing' may not be clear to colleagues and there may be differing interpretations or views on how best to proceed with a concern.
 If you are unsure about what action to take, please contact the Group Speak Up Desk or an Authorised Recipient (as detailed on page 3) who will provide confidential advice and support.

 The Group hopes that in many cases, colleagues will be able to raise their concerns with their People Manager in the first instance, or another Senior Manager, by Speaking Out (please refer to important information contained on Page 23 for People Manager responsibilities).
 However, this may not always be possible, or the colleague may feel that their concern is not being appropriately addressed, in which case they should Speak Up.

 The Group defines a Speak Up concern as any suspected:

-- relevant wrongdoing (as defined in Appendix 8(C)) under the ROI Protected Disclosures Acts 2014 and 2022; UK Employment Rights Act 1996) and failure to comply with EU, UK and US regulations, including breaches of banking regulations; and/or - failure to comply with Group policies.
+- relevant wrongdoing (as defined in Appendix 8(C)) under the ROI Protected Disclosures Acts 2014 and 2022; UK Employment Rights Act 1996) and failure to comply with EU, UK and US regulations, including breaches of banking regulations; and/or - failure to comply with Group Policies under the Group's Risk Management Framework.